yortch/openshiftv3-rhoar-workshop/Lab-6-Istio.md

 #### * Step 8 - Create a Gateway to access your application
 In order to make your application accessible from outside the cluster, an Istio Gateway is required.
-Let us understand gateway and virtual service configurations
+Let us understand gateway and virtual service configurations.
+Replace <user1> with your assigned user id

 ```xml
 apiVersion: networking.istio.io/v1alpha3